People seem to think that once you’ve adopted a child, everything is okay now.

 This grief looks different for everyone.
 Many people will reach a point when they don’t experience grief every day or even every week or month but will still have occasional triggers.
 For couples who have had significant grieving during their journey to conceive, such as losing a child at 20 weeks, the grief will always be there on some level.
 Adoption won’t ever take it away completely.
 Glossing over this grief, pretending that it doesn’t exist, or saying something “helpful” when you don’t know what to say is really hurtful and may even be downright offensive.

-Adoption doesn’t allow you to have the same preparing for a baby experiences, which leaves many couples feeling cheated.
+Adoption doesn’t allow you to have the same baby preparation experiences, which leaves many couples feeling cheated.

 Preparing to adopt a child looks very different from preparing to bring home your own baby.
 We’ve spent thousands of dollars and shared more with our social worker than any single family member or friend knows about us.
 We’ve never seen an ultrasound of our child, let alone had our own ultrasound.
 No one threw us a baby shower.
 We didn’t have a traditional nesting period or in utero bonding experience with our child.
 I could go on and on but you get the idea.
 While our adoption story is amazing and we’re beyond grateful to have a child, it isn’t the same as having the experiences of preparing for a biological child.